kabbi/zigbee2mqtt-adapter/README.md

 Download the addon
 `git clone https://github.com/kabbi/zigbee2mqtt-adapter ~/.webthings/addons/zigbee2mqtt-adapter`

-Update NPM, the package manager for NodeJS
-`npm install -g npm`

 Go to the addon folder
 `cd ~/.webthings/addons/zigbee2mqtt-adapter`

 Get the addon to download the software it depends on `npm install`

-Combine the now complete software into a package
+Optional: combine the now complete software into a package `npm pack`
-`npm pack`

 Then, reboot the WebThings gateway.